EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U SHALL compose message_1 as follows:

 * The supported algorithms and the order of preference MUST NOT be changed based on previous error messages.
-However, the lists sent to Party V (ECDH-Curves_U, HKDFs_U, AEADs_U) MAY be truncated and the amount of truncation MAY be changed between sessions, e.g. based on previous error messages.
+However, the lists sent to Party V (ECDH-Curves_U, HKDFs_U, AEADs_U) MAY be truncated such that curves/algorithms which are the least preferred are omitted.
+The amount of truncation MAY be changed between sessions, e.g. based on previous error messages (see next bullet), but all curves/algorithms which are more preferred than the least preferred curve in the list MUST be included in the list.

-* Determine the curve ECDH-Curve_U to use with Party V. If U previously received from Party V an error message to message_1 with diagnostic payload identifying an ECDH curve that U supports, then U SHALL use that curve.
+* Determine the curve ECDH-Curve_U to use with Party V in message_1.
+If Party U previously received from Party V an error message to message_1 with diagnostic payload identifying an ECDH curve that U supports, then U SHALL use that curve (which implies that ECDH_Curves_U in message_1 SHALL include that curve).
 Otherwise the first curve in ECDH-Curves_U MUST be used.

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56a}} using the curve indicated by ECDH-Curve_U.
-Format an ephemeral public key as a COSE_Key as specified in {{cose_key}}.
 Let X_U be the x-coordinate of the ephemeral public key.

 * Choose a connection identifier C_U and store it for the length of the protocol.
 Party U MUST be able to retrieve the protocol state using the connection identifier C_U and other information such as the 5-tuple.
 The connection identifier MAY be used with protocols for which EDHOC establishes application keys, in which case C_U SHALL be different from the concurrently used identifiers of that protocol.